henrikenquist/aces-up/README.md

 A recursive(?)
 OO-implementation: https://github.com/magnusbakken/aces-up

 ## Using project.py

+The command line user interface in `project.py` is intended to showcase the various features of the software.
+Not all features are available in every game option, e.g. game and strategy print-outs are disabled in options 2 and 3 in order to avoid *"console clutter"*.

 With `project.py` you can:
 - run a single game or a batch of games
-- use new deck(s) or deck(s) from a previously won game(s) (see note below)
+- use new deck(s) or deck(s) from a previously won game(s) \*
 - use one strategy (default or custom) or many auto-generated strategies
 - show statistics of won games (from batch runs only)

-Note: Only available for previous batches.
-You need to know the deck_id for this functionality
+\* Only available for previous batches of won games.
+You need to know the deck_ids for this feature.

 CD into the root folder and run in terminal: `> python project.py`

 ```
 See README for more information.

-0. Quit
-1. Play one game with custom or default strategy (1 100 1000)
+1 - Play one game with custom or default strategy (1 100 1000)
-2. Test different strategies for one game (i.e. the same deck)
+2 - Play different strategies for one game (i.e. the same deck)
-3. Play a batch of games
+3 - Play a batch of games
-4. Display strategy odds (won games, from batches only)
+4 - Display strategy odds (won games, from batches only)

+q - Quit

-Select option number:
+Select option:
 ```

 ### Example option 1 - Play one game with custom or default strategy (1 100 1000)